 Meet Joe Okada, recognized as Japan’s Last Samurai, and one of the most entertaining tour guides in the entire country.
 If you want to get close up and personal with some of genuine Japanese customs and traditions, Joe is the perfect introduction.

 With over 56 years as a tour guide under his (Samurai) belt, at the age of 89, Joe offers an authentic cultural experience not to be found in most other guided tours.
 Speaking fluent English, which he learned while working as a driver in the United States almost sixty years ago, Joe dressed as katana-wielding Samurai exposes his tour groups to the usually hidden sights of Japan’s one-time capital, Kyoto.

 Once home to 72 of Japan’s emperors, Joe gives visitors a glimpse into both the past and present of this vibrant hub of modern life.
-Known as the City of Ten Thousand Shrines, Joe will introduce you to some of the most well-preserved examples of these precious places of worship including an authentic Buddhist temple and a Shinto shrine.
+Known as the City of Ten Thousand Shrines, Joe will introduce you to some of the most well-preserved examples of these precious places of worship including an authentic Buddhist temple and an exquisite Shinto shrine.

 On the Last Samurai tour, the ever-smiling Joe will introduce you to elements of ancient Japanese culture and customs.
 You will visit a selection of traditional workshops specializing in wood engraving, along with ink and brush creation used in the ancient arts of calligraphy and decorative screen painting.

 Another great highlight of the tour is a visit to the superb Kyoto Imperial Garden Forest, the home of Japan’s Imperial family until 1868 when the royal residence was moved from Kyoto to Tokyo.
 Here you’ll get a chance to experience the serenity of the gardens with its decorative ponds and traditional bridges offering stunning views of the Imperial Palace.